bling/fzf.el/README.md

         fzf/grep-command "grep -nrH"
         ;; If nil, the fzf buffer will appear at the top of the window fzf/position-bottom t
+        ;; If t, the fzf buffer will appear at the bottom of the frame fzf/position-bottom nil
         fzf/window-height 15))
 ```